trussworks/Engineering-Playbook/web/server/go.md

 Likewise, if we want to use a new DB connector, the dependency for the service will change, but the handler will be agnostic to that difference.
-Also, if we reuse the calculator elsewhere, it will not have to be updated sparsely across the handlers codebase.
+If we reuse the calculator elsewhere, changes will not have to be updated sparsely across the handlers codebase.

 #### Testing Services